 As government funding falls, museum fundraising is becoming more important than ever.
-Museums must focus their efforts on working with private supporters and members, friends groups, and local communities, as well as corporate partnerships.
+Museums must focus their efforts on working with private supporters and museum members, friends groups, and local communities, as well as corporate partnerships.
 As with all nonprofit fundraising, it’s vital for museums to start with the foundation of strong fundraising – a clear, concise message.
-This means defining clear fundraising goals, make a convincing case that addresses your museum’s needs, and showcasing the impact of your work.
+This means crafting a unique appeal, defining clear fundraising goals, making a convincing case that addresses your museum’s needs, and showcasing the impact of your work.

 Defining and clarifying your fundraising ask may seem simple.
 You need more money to run the museum, right?
 With so much competition for funding, you’ll need to do better than that.
-Museums must sell their message of support by defining their goals and priorities, and saying what makes them unique.
+Museums must sell their message of support by defining their goals and priorities, and saying what makes them uniquely positioned to handle the problem at hand.
 After that, the fundraising strategy will become more clear and focused.

-Here are some creative fundraising ideas for museums to get your team started.
+Here are some creative fundraising ideas for museums.

 1. Host Travel with the Museum Programs